SensorsINI/jaer/jars/javacv/README.txt

 ==Introduction==
 JavaCV first provides wrappers to commonly used libraries by researchers in the field of computer vision: [http://opencv.willowgarage.com/ OpenCV], [http://www.ffmpeg.org/ FFmpeg], [http://damien.douxchamps.net/ieee1394/libdc1394/ libdc1394], [http://www.ptgrey.com/products/pgrflycapture/ PGR FlyCapture], [http://openkinect.org/ OpenKinect], [http://muonics.net/school/spring05/videoInput/ videoInput], and [http://studierstube.icg.tugraz.at/handheld_ar/artoolkitplus.php ARToolKitPlus].
 The classes found under the `com.googlecode.javacv.cpp` package namespace expose their complete APIs.
 Moreover, utility classes make their functionality easier to use on the Java platform, including Android.

-JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame` and `GLCanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveColorTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.
-Some of these classes also have an OpenCL and OpenGL counterpart, their names ending with `CL`, i.e.: `JavaCVCL`, etc. except for `GLCanvasFrame`.
+JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame` and `GLCanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveColorTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), a blob analysis package (`Blobs`), as well as miscellaneous functionality in the `JavaCV` class.
+Some of these classes also have an OpenCL and OpenGL counterpart, their names ending with `CL` or starting with `GL`, i.e.: `JavaCVCL`, `GLCanvasFrame`, etc.

-To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV_and_FFmpeg] section below as well as the [http://code.google.com/p/javacv/source/browse/samples/ sample programs], including one for Android, also found in the `samples` directory.
+To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV_and_FFmpeg] section below as well as the [http://code.google.com/p/javacv/source/browse/samples/ sample programs], including two for Android (`FacePreview.java` and `RecordActivity.java`), also found in the `samples` directory.
 You may also find it useful to refer to the source code of [http://code.google.com/p/javacv/source/browse?repo=procamcalib ProCamCalib] and [http://code.google.com/p/javacv/source/browse?repo=procamtracker ProCamTracker] as well as [http://code.google.com/p/javacv/source/browse?repo=examples Examples ported from OpenCV2 Cookbook] and the associated [http://code.google.com/p/javacv/wiki/OpenCV2_Cookbook_Examples Wiki pages].

 ==Required Software==